PGBSNH19/molnapplikationer/project_cloud_spaceport.md

 * Pipelines for CD
 * Pricing estimates
 * **ONE** link the the working application
+  * It's ok, if the applications is stopped to save money, as long it can be started on demand
 * Automated tests
   * Unit test, run them during CI
   * Integration test